Brodie's Law (comics)

-Brodie's Law is a comic book series created by Daley Osiyemi and David Bircham which tells the story of anti-hero, Jack Brodie, East end Gangster, expert thief and professional killer, who in a twist of fate gains the ability to steal his victims' souls and take on their appearance, memories and feelings.
+Brodie's Law is a comic book series created by Daley Osiyemi and David Bircham which tells the story of antihero, Jack Brodie, East end Gangster, expert thief and professional killer, who in a twist of fate gains the ability to steal his victims' souls and take on their appearance, memories and feelings.

 Brodie's Law takes place in the gritty underworld, nightclubs and dark alleys of the seedy metropolitan area of London.

 Plot

-On what appeared to be a routine assignment, Jack was paid to break into a high tech lab and steal a disc that contained a top-secret experiment.
-His contractor being the CEO and shareholder of the research company, Eugene Della Cruz.
+A criminal called Jack is sent by his contractor, the CEO and shareholder of the research company, Eugene Della Cruz, to break into a high tech lab and steal a disc that contains a top-secret experiment.
 A third party gets wind of the job and everything goes horribly wrong.
-It was a set up.
-He escapes – barely alive.
+Jack realizes that it was a set up and he escapes barely alive.

 This makes front-page news and Brodie suddenly becomes the most wanted man in Britain.
 He goes underground, seeking refuge away from the world and for the first time he fails to see a way out.
 Things come apart fast as his son is kidnapped and he is framed for his ex-wife's murder.
 He begins to lose his sense of self-belief and everything Brodie ever valued is gone.
 Forced to live like an animal, his hideout becomes his new home, only stepping out of the shadows under the cover of darkness.

 In a bid to fight back, Brodie does whatever it takes to find his son, clear his name and seek his revenge.
-With the help of Tomokai Yoshida a genetic scientist, Brodie from the bleakest point of his life being the countries public enemy finds a way to turn the tables.
-Using the disc he stole which contained the blue print for a process called Psycho Metamorphosis or PM13, a compound that stimulates a human's latent ability to morph from one human likeness to another, male or female.
+With the help of Tomokai Yoshida, a genetic scientist, Brodie finds a way to turn the tables.
+The disc he stole earlier contains the blue print for a process called Psycho Metamorphosis or PM13, a compound that stimulates a human's latent ability to morph from one human likeness to another, male or female.
 Brodie realizes the power that comes with anonymity, without a fixed identity the law cannot track him.
 The compound was only a prototype and so is inherently unstable.
 Brodie never knows how long it will work and with each metamorphosis the process takes its toll.
 His victims once touched are left in a coma, helpless until their identity is returned.
 In essence Brodie becomes a soul reaper.
 The process of transformation is far from clean and Brodie partially retains the soul of each person he touches.
 Each journey into the body of another takes Brodie further into the darker recesses of the human mind.
 Brodie is no longer alone; with each passing day, the voices within grow louder.